 Is Kitchen Sink Installation a DIY Job?

 Kitchen sink installation can be a surprisingly doable DIY job … if you know what you're doing.
 Choosing the right type of project and careful preparation are your keys to success.
+Before you reach out to a plumber in your area, read on to find out if your sink installation can be completed without one.
 Find out more.

 Not all types of kitchen sink installation are equal